pivotal-cf/pcf-release-notes/p1-v1.7/runtime_rn_1_7.md

 New feature details

 # In memory...
 We would like to dedicate this work in memory of our dear friend and colleague Dave Liebreich, who passed away on February 22, 2016.
-Thank you for everything, Dave, you are missed by your family here at Pivotal!
+Thank you for everything, Dave, you are missed everyday by your family here at Pivotal!

 ![Dave Liebreich](Dave.png)